Excel COUNTIF Function counts the number of cells which meet a given criterion.

-1. Using Logical Operators as a Criteria: In below example, I have used ">75” a logical operator to count the number of students who scored more than 75.
+1. Using Logical Operators as a Criteria: In the below example, we have used ">75" (a logical operator) to count the number of students who scored more than 75.